JojoDuke/twilio-whatsapp-test/DEPLOYMENT_GUIDE.md

 ## Monitoring and Logs

-- View logs in [Vercel Dashboard](https://vercel.com/dashboard) > Your Project > Logs
+- View logs in Railway Dashboard > Your Service > Deployments > View Logs
-- Monitor function executions and errors
+- Monitor resource usage and costs
-- Check for any environment variable issues
+- Check for any deployment or runtime errors

 ## Troubleshooting

 ### Issue: "Module not found" errors
-- Make sure `requirements.txt` is in the root directory
-- Verify all dependencies are listed
+- Check that all dependencies are in `requirements.txt`
+- Verify the deployment logs for the exact missing module
+- Add any missing dependencies and redeploy

 ### Issue: Database connection fails
-- Check that `NEON_DB_URL` is correctly set in Vercel environment variables
+- Check that `NEON_DB_URL` is correctly set in Railway environment variables
 - Ensure the connection string includes `?sslmode=require`
-- Verify your Neon database is active
+- Verify your Neon database is active and not paused

 ### Issue: OpenAI API errors
 - Verify `OPENAI_API_KEY` is correctly set